Ninja Sentai Kakuranger: Kakurangers

-24 years old, descendant of Miyoshi Seikai.
-He likes video games.
-He refuses to battle at the beginning, but when he saw Rokurokubi steal children, he changes his mind.
-He is driven by his desire for food, sleep and women.
-He is indecisive, but inherits an unusual strength from his ancestor.
+The 24 year old descendant of Miyoshi Seikai.
+He refused to battle at first, but changes his mind when he saw Rokurokubi kidnap children.
+He is driven by his desire for food, sleep, video games, and women.
+He is indecisive, but inherits unusual strength from his ancestor.
 He corresponds to Zhu Bajie.

 During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Seikai is a successful and wealthy antique dealer.

-Seikai is portrayed by Shu Kawai (河合 秀, Kawai Shū).